lynxoskar/ai_2025/outline.md

- - multimodal
+## multimodal
     - text is perhaps the best area
     - image - to text - then interpret language is compression of knowledge

-- arc - benchmarks
+## arc - benchmarks
     https://arcprize.org/
     <blockquote class="twitter-tweet" data-media-max-width="560"><p lang="en" dir="ltr">Yann LeCun: I&#39;m not interested in LLMs anymore - they&#39;re the past.
 The future is in four more interesting areas: machines that understand the physical world, persistent memory, reasoning, and planning. <a href="https://t.co/qRH7XVlbWq">pic.twitter.com/qRH7XVlbWq</a></p>&mdash; Victor (@victor_explore) <a href="https://twitter.com/victor_explore/status/1910978633000157201?ref_src=twsrc%5Etfw">April 12, 2025</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
     https://www.vals.ai/home

-- future is this the real thing or not looks more plausable today pivotal moments 1. ai builds ai.
+## future is this the real thing or not
+    looks more plausable today
+    pivotal moments 1. ai builds ai.
 2. Nationalisation of ai companies.
 3 the race is on

+## adoption
+   rise of openai
+   rise of competition
+   rise of tools
+   fortune 500
+   7 common mistakes